 The largest amount of grant awards went to businesses in highly populated localities such as Arlington County, Newport News City, Fairfax County, and Richmond City and to rural localities in the tobacco region and on the Eastern Shore (Figure E-1).
-Adjusted for population size, awards are concentrated in urbanized localities in Northern Virginia and in southern, rural localities (Figure E-2).
+Adjusted for population size, awards are concentrated in urbanized localities in Northern Virginia and in rural southern and Eastern Shore localities (Figure E-2).

-FIGURE E-1 Awards are concentrated in several highly populated areas and the southern region (FY10-FY19)
+FIGURE E-1 Awards are concentrated in several highly populated areas and the southern region (FY11-FY20)